thewolff/docs/dev/api/compare.md

  }
 ```

-## Example Request (Targeted Comparison)
+## Example Response (Targeted Comparison)

-    $ curl http://tweetriver.com/compare.json?streams=bdainton/kindle,MassRelDemo/galaxy-topic1,MassRelDemo/galaxy-topic2&target=5000

 This is the same compare request, but instead of comparing the stream volumes against one another, we're comparing against a specific volume target of 5000 entities.
 Each stream's percentage value is relative to the target.

+    $ curl http://tweetriver.com/compare.json?streams=bdainton/kindle,MassRelDemo/galaxy-topic1,MassRelDemo/galaxy-topic2&target=5000

+The JSON response:

 ```json
 {